hackersifu/reverse-engineering-learning/CYOP_310.md

 Mastering Malware Analysis Second Edition by Alexey Kleymenov, Amr Thabet
 Practical Binary Analysis by Dennis Andriesse
 Learning Malware Analysis by Monnappa KA
 The Ghidra Book by Chris Eagle, Kara Nance
+Quick Guide to Assembly - https://leocontent.umgc.edu/content/dam/course-content/tus/cyop/cyop-310/documents/dis06-assembly.pdf?ou=1346078

 ## Terms
 - Binary Analysis - The science and art of analyzing the properties of binary computer programs, called binaries, and the machine code and data they contain.